 Establishing the Knowledge Gap

-In just one sentence, Cersei reveals that she’s strategizing several moves ahead of Jamie — and, by extension, confirming that while he may be the male heir to their family name, she’s the one who inherited their father’s cunning.
+In just one sentence, Cersei reveals that she’s strategizing several moves ahead of Jaime — and, by extension, confirming that while he may be the male heir to their family name, she’s the one who inherited their father’s cunning.

 Raising the Stakes

 Two scenes in a row, we see how Cersei is always a step ahead of what everyone else is thinking.
-Plus, if Euron really does have designs on marrying Cersei, this creates a direct threat to Jamie — and Cersei just informed him of it with zero warning.
+Plus, if Euron really does have designs on marrying Cersei, this creates a direct threat to Jaime — and Cersei just informed him of it with zero warning.

 Twisting the Knife

-Finally, when Euron makes his pitch to marry Cersei (after he and Jamie have traded barbs about their various flaws), she turns him down.
+Finally, when Euron makes his pitch to marry Cersei (after he and Jaime have traded barbs about their various flaws), she turns him down.
 Undaunted, Euron replies that he will return with a “priceless gift” that will prove the merits of his proposed union.

 In defiance of the narrative rule of thirds, Cersei doesn’t even need to have the last word in this scene in order to get Euron to do her bidding; in fact, she accomplishes this without giving him anything at all.

-These three scenes combine to prove why Cersei is the reigning queen of Westeros: unlike Jamie’s warped notions of honor, the survival-obsessed Cersei knows her allies and her enemies better than they know themselves, and that knowledge is power.
+These three scenes combine to prove why Cersei is the reigning queen of Westeros: unlike Jaime’s warped notions of honor, the survival-obsessed Cersei knows her allies and her enemies better than they know themselves, and that knowledge is power.

 Theme 3: Action Is Belief